Artwork by KOB ONE

 —Oh, sorry.
 Did I hurt you?

 —Watch your elbows!
 Hampden's voice muffled by his hands.
 As he groans, —I've been hit enough already tonight.

 A hand clapped to Roy's mouth.
-To suppress the screams of laughter that could kill him if the sneeze he is holding back.
-Doesn't slay him first.
+To suppress the screams of laughter liable to kill him if the sneeze he is holding back doesn't slay him first.

 —I'm so sorry, Hampden.
 I can be very clumsy sometimes.

 —Is that a threat?
 Hampden mumbles.

 Miranda laughs nervously.
 Roy convulses in a mercifully quiet sneeze.
 The only sound his kneecap knocking against the wooden floor.
 And his tender nose cracking against a metal strut.
 After which Roy must emit a high-pitched squeak.

 Now Hampden sits up. —What in hell was that?